Lovecraft Country: Lovecraft's fiction

 Setting plays a major role in Lovecraft's fiction.
 Lovecraft Country, a fictionalized version of New England, serves as a central hub for his mythos.
 It represents the history, culture, and folklore of the region, as interpreted by Lovecraft, who associated himself with the region.
 These attributes are exaggerated and altered to provide a base upon which his stories could be constructed.
 The names of the locations in the region were directly influenced by the names of real locations in the region, which was done to increase their realism.
-Lovecraft's stories use their connections with New England to imbue themselves with the ability to instil fear.
+Lovecraft's stories use their connections with New England to imbue themselves with the ability to instill fear.

 Lovecraft first used a New England setting in his 1920 short story "The Terrible Old Man", set in Kingsport.
 "The Picture in the House" (written later in 1920), is the first of his stories to mention both Arkham and the Miskatonic Valley.
 The story begins with a manifesto for why the New England countryside is a fitting backdrop for his horror stories:

 the true epicure of the terrible, to whom a new thrill of unutterable ghastliness is the chief end and justification of existence, esteem most of all the ancient, lonely farmhouses of backwoods New England; for there the dark elements of strength, solitude, grotesqueness, and ignorance combine to form the perfection of the hideous.

 In a 1930 letter to Robert E. Howard, Lovecraft attempted to explain his fascination with New England as a setting for weird fiction: "It is the night-black Massachusetts legendary which packs the really macabre 'kick'.
 Here is material for a really profound study in group neuroticism; for certainly, none can deny the existence of a profoundly morbid streak in the Puritan imagination."

 Specifically, Lovecraft was inspired by the cities and towns in Massachusetts.
 However, the specific location of Lovecraft Country is variable, as it was moved according to Lovecraft's literary needs.
 The location of Arkham was moved, as Lovecraft decided that it would have been destroyed by the Quabbin Reservoir, which was created to supply Boston with fresh water.
 This is alluded to in "The Colour Out of Space", as the "blasted heath" is submerged by the creation of a fictionalized version of the reservoir.

 Lovecraft first mentioned Arkham's Miskatonic University in "Herbert West–Reanimator", written in 1921–22.
 He added Dunwich to his imaginary landscape in 1928's "The Dunwich Horror", and expanded it to include Innsmouth in 1931's The Shadow over Innsmouth.
 Other Lovecraft stories that make use of Lovecraft Country settings include "The Festival", "The Colour out of Space", "The Strange High House in the Mist", "The Dreams in the Witch House", and "The Thing on the Doorstep".